-Oshibori are the hot, damp cotton towels wrapped in polythene bags that are given to you before a meal on airlines, in Japanese restaurants, and in a few of the more expensive Chinese restaurants, etc. They are for washing your hands at the table.
+Oshibori are the hot, damp cotton towels that are given to you before a meal on airlines, in Japanese restaurants, and in a few of the more expensive Chinese restaurants, etc. They are for washing your hands at the table.

-The standard-size of the cloth is 12 inches by 8 inches (30cm by 20cm.)
+The standard-size of the cloth is 30 cm by 20 cm (12 inches by 8 inches.)
 They are now sometimes replaced with a paper towel.

 The Japanese automated the complete process in the 1960s with machines.
 You place a cotton towel on a conveyor belt.
 The machine rolls the towel, puts it in a plastic bag and seals it.
 If this is being done on the premises where the towels are used, the machines will then heat the towels as well.

 There are many variations on the machines to suit various customer needs.
 Some machines now allow for larger, face-sized towels.
 Some machines are much smaller so that they will fit on a table top.
 These will roll the towels for you, but not package them.

 You can get a delivery service that delivers the towels cleaned and packaged to your restaurant and you heat them as needed in a special warming box in your restaurant (in Australia, service to restaurant costs about 20 cents per towel, 2006 prices.)
 The same delivery services often supply larger ones to hairdressers as well.

 Though the towels supplied are reputedly well-cleaned and sanitized before being used again, from time to time some Japanese consumers have wondered what actual assurance they have of that.
 It’s not completely unheard of for sloppy restaurant staff there to take a used Oshibori towel after the customer has left and use it to give a quick wipe to the table.
 Delivery services reserve the right to penalize restaurants if the towels are ruined through being used for anything other than “a hand and face wiper.”